plewis/deploy/JC_instructions.md

 (For now, use 'smc_saveevery = 100'?
 Decreasing this number will give you more samples.)\n

-You can ignore the section 'BEAST settings'.
+You can ignore the section `BEAST settings`.

-You can also ignore the section 'Calculated from settings provided above.'
+You can also ignore the section `Calculated from settings provided above`.
 This will set up the directories to run your experiments.

 ## Here are the instructions for running the simulations.
-These instructions assume setupmain.py is set up.
+These instructions assume `setupmain.py` is set up.

 Run the deploy script using the command

 	python3 deploy.py

-Note you must be in the same directory as deploy.py.
+Note you must be in the same directory as `deploy.py`.
 If you are in the 'setup' directory, you may have to use

 	cd ..

 to return to the deploy directory.

-You should now have a directory named 'g'.
-If you have an existing 'g' directory, you will have to remove it (rm -rf g) or rename it (mv g new-name).
+You should now have a directory named `g`.
+If you have an existing `g` directory, you will have to remove it (`rm -rf g`) or rename it (`mv g new-name`).
 Be sure you don't actually want the directory before removing it, since this action is permanent.

 Move the 'g' directory to your home using the command: